maddin1502/ts-lazy-container/README.md

 npm i ts-lazy-container
 ```

-## Basics

-TODO:
-- laziness

 ## Usage

+LazyContainer is lazy by design (as the name suggests).
+Instances will be created on demand during injection.
+For this to work, types, interfaces or classes must be registered to the container via creation instructions.

+### Injection Modes

+- singleton: created instance will be cached and reused on further injections.
+Dependencies (e.g. constructor parameters) are resolved in 'singleton' mode, too
+- unique: creates a unique instance on each injection.
+Dependencies (e.g. constructor parameters) are resolved in 'singleton' mode and are therefore NOT unique
+- deep-unique: creates a unique instance on each injection.
+Dependencies (e.g. constructor parameters) are resolved in 'deep-unique' mode and are therefore also unique

+### Register creation instructions

 > Identifier = `Class` or `InjectionKey`

-Use `provide()` and/or `provideClass()` to register instance creation instructions.
+Use `provide()` and/or `provideClass()` to register creation instructions.
-- With `provide` it is possible to register any Types, Interfaces or Classes by using `injection keys` as `identifiers`.
-You can also register Classes without an `injection key`, just use the Class itself as `identifier`.
+- With `provide` it is possible to register any Type, Interface or Class by using an `InjectionKey` as `identifier`.
+You can also register Classes without an `InjectionKey`, just use the `Class` itself as `identifier`.
 You must specify an additional callback function that creates an instance (must match the identifier type).
 - `provideClass` is specialized on class based registrations, it determines required constructor parameters that must be provided as well.
 Object-based constructor parameters do not require concrete instances but must be configured via `identifiers`.
-The container resolves these identifiers automatically, so they must also be provided in the container via `provide` or `provideClass`.
+The container automatically resolves these `identifiers` when `inject()` is used to gain an instance (lazy), so they must also be registered in the container via `provide` or `provideClass`.

-`Identifiers` can only be registered once.
-A duplicate registration leads to an error.
-If multiple instances of a type are required, different `InjectionKeys` of the same type must be created.
+> `Identifiers` can only be registered once.
+Duplicate registration will result in an error.
+If multiple instances of a type are needed, different `InjectionKeys` of the same type must be created.

+### Scoping

+TODO:
+inherited
+isolated

 ### Application Examples

-Example types and classes for all variants
+Example types and classes for all example variants

 ```ts
 type TypedA = {